sw3rve/CAC/README.md

 > Simple script to streamline completing the annual Cyber Awareness training.

 ⚠️ **Disclaimer**
-- This project is for educational use.
-Automating government/enterprise training may violate policy or terms of use. **Use at your own risk** and only with permission from your organization.
+- This project is for educational use.  **Use at your own risk** and only with permission from your organization.
 I’m not responsible for any misuse, account actions, or policy violations.

 ---